Martchus/tagparser/README.md

 ## TODO
 - Use padding to prevent rewriting the entire file to save tags.
 - Support more tag formats (EXIF, PDF metadata, ...).
+- Do tests with Matroska files which have multiple segments.